Ricky Ledo: Dallas Mavericks (2013–2015)

 After spending one year at Providence without being able to play, Ledo declared for the 2013 NBA draft.
-Despite never playing a single game in his career with Providence, he is still credited by the NBA as a player that came out of Providence as opposed to high school.
+Despite never playing a single game in his career with Providence, he is still credited by the NBA as a player who came out of Providence as opposed to high school.

 Ledo was selected by the Milwaukee Bucks with the 43rd overall pick in the 2013 NBA draft.
 His draft rights were then traded to the Philadelphia 76ers and finally to the Dallas Mavericks.
 On July 24, 2013, he signed his rookie scale contract with the Mavericks.
 During his rookie and sophomore seasons, he had multiple assignments with the Texas Legends of the NBA Development League.
-In order to make room for the signing of Amar'e Stoudemire, the Mavericks waived Ledo on February 18, 2015 after appearing in just 16 games over two seasons.
+In order to make room for the signing of Amar'e Stoudemire, the Mavericks waived Ledo on February 18, 2015, after appearing in just 16 games over two seasons.
 On March 3, he re-joined the Texas Legends.

 New York Knicks (2015)

 On March 19, 2015, Ledo signed a 10-day contract with the New York Knicks.
 On March 29, he signed a second 10-day contract with the Knicks.
-On April 3, he scored a career-high 21 points in an 87-101 loss to the Washington Wizards.
+On April 3, he scored a career-high 21 points in an 87–101 loss to the Washington Wizards.
 On April 8, he signed with the Knicks for the rest of the season.
 On July 30, he was waived by the Knicks.